peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### Multiply
-    public EInteger Multiply​(EInteger bigintMult) Multiplies this instance by the value of an arbitrary-precision integer object.
+    public EInteger Multiply​(EInteger bigintMult) Multiplies this arbitrary-precision integer by another arbitrary-precision integer and returns the result.

 **Parameters:**